Col0ring/react-use-methods/README.md

 )
 ```

-- `createMethods` : function that takes current state and return an object containing methods that return updated state.
+- `createMethods` : function that takes current state or An array containing state and effects and return an object containing methods that return updated state.

 - `initialState` : initial value of the state.